Exploring Simple and Transferable Recognition-Aware Image Processing: Introduction

-Unlike in image recognition where the network maps an image to a semantic label, a network used for image processing maps an input image to an output image with some desired properties.
-Examples include image super-resolution \citep{dong2014learning}, denoising \citep{xie2012image}, deblurring \citep{eigen2013restoring}, colorization \citep{zhang2016colorful} and style transfer \citep{gatys2015neural}.
+Unlike in image recognition where a deep network maps an image to a category label, a deep network used for image processing maps an input image to an output image with some desired properties.
+Examples include super-resolution \cite{dong2014learning}, denoising \citep{xie2012image}, deblurring \citep{eigen2013restoring}, colorization \citep{zhang2016colorful}.

 The goal of such systems is to produce images of high perceptual quality to a human observer.
-For example, in image denoising, we aim to remove noise in the signal that is not useful to an observer and restore the image to its original ``clean'' form.
-Metrics like PSNR and SSIM \citep{ssim} are often used \citep{dong2014learning,srdensenet} to approximate human-perceived similarity between the processed images with the original images, and direct human assessment on the fidelity of the output is often considered the ``gold-standard'' assessment \citep{srgan,zhang2018unreasonable}.
-Therefore, many techniques \citep{johnson2016perceptual, srgan, pix2pix} have been proposed for making the output images look natural to human.
+For example, in image denoising, we aim to remove noise that is not useful to an observer and restore the image to its original ``clean'' form.
+Metrics like PSNR/SSIM \cite{ssim} are often used \cite{dong2014learning,srdensenet} to approximate human-perceived similarity between the processed and original images, and direct human assessment on the fidelity of the output is often considered the ``gold-standard'' \cite{srgan,zhang2018unreasonable}.
+Therefore, techniques have been proposed to make outputs look perceptually pleasing to humans \cite{johnson2016perceptual, srgan, pix2pix}.

-However, the processed image might not look ``natural'' to machines, or in other words, they may not be accurately recognized by image recognition systems.
+However, while looking good to humans, image processing outputs may not be accurately recognized by image recognition systems.
 As shown in Fig. \ref{fig:fig1}, the output image of an denoising model could easily be recognized by a human as a bird, but a recognition model classifies it as a kite.
-One could specifically train a recognition model only on these output images produced by the denoising model to achieve better performance on such images, but the performance on natural images can be harmed.
+One could specifically train a recognition model only on these output images produced by the denoising model to achieve better performance on such images, or could leverage domain adaptation approaches to adapt the recognition model to this domain, but the performance on natural images can be harmed.
 This retraining/adaptation scheme might also be impractical considering the significant overhead induced by catering to various image processing tasks and models.